 - Contact your local Representatives and Senators to be a co-sponsor of the ERA.

 - Stay up-to-date with Florida NOW’s current ERA efforts on our ERA YES NOW!
 Facebook Group at https://www.facebook.com/groups/2032263987036725/

 Sample Letter to the Editor

 To the Editor:

-Just 35 of 38 states required have ratified the Equal Rights Amendment.
+Thirty-seven of the required 38 states have ratified the Equal Rights Amendment.
 The 27th Amendment penned by James Madison and ratified 203 years later shows that there is no deadline for ratification.
 The ERA would enable courts to give strict scrutiny to sex discrimination complaints.
 Ironically, some of the more unjust cases in the last 20 years have involved men, so the ERA is good for everyone.

 Urge your legislators to ratify the concurrent resolutions that have been filed again this year in the Florida State Senate and House.